Formats of signature

 • AdES - A, allows the addition of periodic timestamps to ensure the integrity of the archived or saved signature for future verifications (Archive A).

-The implementing regulation of Regulation (EU) No 910/2014 (eIDAS) includes the definition of the new types of signature Baseline.
-These types are equivalent to traditional formats as long as the signatures include a number of specific requirements.
+The implementing regulations of Regulation (EU) No 910/2014 (eIDAS) define the new types of signature Baseline.
+These types are as valid as traditional formats if they meet a number of requirements.

-The new format represents a more generic profile and is used to ensure the cross-border interoperability of electronic signatures in the context of Directive 2006/123/EC of the European Parliament and of the Council of 12 December 2006 on services in the internal market.
-The regulatory change is endorsed in Regulation (EU) No 910/2014, and more specifically in Commission Implementing Decision (EU) 2015/1506 of 8 September 2015 laying down the specifications for the formats of advanced electronic signatures and advanced stamps to be recognised by public sector bodies.
-The Implementing Decision states in Articles 1 and 3 respectively:
+This new format is more generic and serves to ensure the cross-border interoperability of electronic signatures, in line with Directive 2006/123/EC of the European Parliament and of the Council.
+This regulatory change is supported by Regulation (EU) No 910/2014, in particular Commission Implementing Decision (EU) 2015/1506 of 8 September 2015.
+This decision establishes the specifications of the formats of advanced electronic signatures and advanced stamps that must be recognized by public sector bodies.
+In essence, it states that:

 The annex includes the list of technical specifications for advanced electronic signatures XML, CMS or PDF and the associated signature/seal container: